 They are not particularly known for their retro line of appliances but they do outfit their microwave and mini-fridges in this fun vintage style.

 It comes in both mint and cherry red to add a pop of color to your kitchen.

 With its tiny price, the Insignia comes with a tiny .7 cubic feet size and an even tinier 700-watt power.

 If you don’t care for its tiny capacity, the lowest power, and fewest features, this model is great if you don’t rely on the microwave throughout the day, from morning to night.

 But it’ll be a tight squeeze to fit your standard dinner dish.

-Use this microwave for cooking popcorn and frozen single-serving meals.
+Use this microwave for cooking popcorn, frozen single-serving meals, and quick defrosting.

 We chose this wildly popular Amazon Basics Microwave (4.4 out of 5 stars from 27,342 global ratings) because it makes cooking a cinch.